 – Implement a new in-house Server

-– Moving Services from in-house server to the cloud.
+– Moving Services from an in-house server to the cloud.

 – IT consulting work to help define and improve your workflow.